-The Group measures the right-of-use assets by applying a cost model.
-Under the cost model, the Group measures the right-to-use assets at cost, less any accumulated depreciation and any impairment losses, and adjusted for any remeasurement of lease liabilities.
+The Group measures right-of-use assets by applying a cost model.
+Under the cost model, the Group measures right-to-use assets at cost, less any accumulated depreciation and any impairment losses, and adjusted for any remeasurement of lease liabilities.

-Right-of-use assets are depreciated over the shorter of the remaining lease term or estimated useful life on a straight-line basis.
+Right-of-use assets are depreciated over the shorter of the remaining lease term or their respective estimated useful life.